Distance Elementary Education Partnership Programs

 * See all requirements in the program brochures and undergraduate catalog.

-Year 3: Classes taught by ESU faculty who come to the BCC campus to teach.
+Year 3: Classes taught by ESU faculty who come to the Butler campus to teach.

 The Student Teaching Year:

 Students are assigned to a Professional Development School (PDS) for two semesters of student teaching and are given the opportunity to work in school settings where university and public school faculty work together.
 The PDS model is a collaborative, field-based clinical school experience.
 A major factor in the success of the Emporia State PDS program has been relationship between the highly trained and committed mentor teachers and the student teachers.
-ESU has such partnerships with the El Dorado and several Kansas City area school districts.
+ESU has such partnerships with the Augusta, Circle, El Dorado, and Wichita.

 Degree Recommendation and Kansas Licensure:

-Upon successful completion of all Elementary Education degree requirements and successful completion of the PPST, the Principles of Learning and Teaching (PLT) Test, and all required content area tests, students will be recommended for licensure by the Kansas Department of Education as teachers of grades K-6.
+Upon successful completion of all Elementary Education degree requirements, the Principles of Learning and Teaching (PLT) Test, and all required content area tests, students will be recommended for licensure by the Kansas Department of Education as teachers of grades K-6.
 Licensure will be conditional and a performance assessment must be completed to obtain a professional license.

 Admission to ESU: